openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ```
 to execute on the CPU instead.

-Each of the [OpenVINO supported devices](../../OV_Runtime_UG/supported_plugins/Supported_Devices.md) offers a bunch of performance settings that have a command-line equivalents in the [Benchmark App](../../../samples/cpp/benchmark_app/README.md).
+Each of the [OpenVINO supported devices](../../OV_Runtime_UG/supported_plugins/Supported_Devices.md) offers performance settings that have command-line equivalents in the [Benchmark App](../../../samples/cpp/benchmark_app/README.md).
-While these settings provide really low-level control and allow to leverage the optimal model performance on the _specific_ device, we suggest to always start the performance evaluation with trying the [OpenVINO High-Level Performance Hints](../../OV_Runtime_UG/performance_hints.md) first:
+While these settings provide really low-level control and allow to leverage the optimal model performance on the _specific_ device, we suggest always starting the performance evaluation with the [OpenVINO High-Level Performance Hints](../../OV_Runtime_UG/performance_hints.md) first:
- - benchmark_app **-hint tput** -d 'device' -m 'path to your favorite model'
+ - benchmark_app **-hint tput** -d 'device' -m 'path to your model'
- - benchmark_app **-hint latency** -d 'device' -m 'path to your favorite model'
+ - benchmark_app **-hint latency** -d 'device' -m 'path to your model'

 ## Comparing Performance with Native/Framework Code